 Implementing matrix multiplication directly on top of shared and remote memory access communication helps us optimize the algorithm with a finer level of control over data movement and hence achieve better performance.
-One difference between the OpenMP studies and our approach is that instead of using a compiler-supported high-level shared memory model, we simply place the distributed matrices in shared memory and exercise full control over the data movement either through the use of explicit loads and stores or optimized block memory copies.
-In the comparison to the standard matrix multiplication interfaces pdgemm in ScaLAPACK [21] and SUMMA [19], it was shown [1] that for square matrices SRUMMA achieves consistent and very competitive performance on four architectures used in the study.
-These were clusters based on 16-way (IBM SP) and 2-way (Linux/Xeon) nodes, shared memory NUMA SGI Altix architecture as well as the Cray X1 with its partitioned shared memory access.

-current paper we extend the SRUMMA algorithm to handle efficiently rectangular and transposed matrices.
-With the current optimizations, the SRUMA algorithm is general, memory efficient, and able to deliver excellent performance and scalability on both clusters and scalable shared memory systems.
-In contrast to the OpenMP implementation of matrix multiplication on shared memory systems [23, 24], the direct use of shared memory produced excellent performance as compared to MPI (used in ScaLAPACK and SUMMA).
-For example on 128 processors of the SGI Altix in multiplication of transposed square matrices 4000x4000, SRUMMA achieves 15.18 times higher aggregate GFLOPs performance level than ScaLAPACK pdgemm.
-For rectangular matrices (m=4000 n=4000 k=1000) on the Linux cluster with Myrinet, SRUMMA outperformed ScaLAPACK pdgemm by 48.8%.
-In all cases, the same serial matrix multiplication was used.
+One difference between the OpenMP studies and the current approach is that instead of using a compiler-supported high-level shared memory model, we simply place the distributed matrices in shared memory and exercise full control over the data movement either through the use of explicit loads and stores or optimized block memory copies.
+In the comparison to the standard matrix multiplication interfaces pdgemm in ScaLAPACK [21] and SUMMA [19], the current algorithm achieved consistent and very competitive performance on four architectures used in the study.
+These were clusters based on 16-way (IBM SP) and 2-way (Linux/Xeon) nodes, and the shared memory NUMA SGI Altix architecture as well as the Cray X1 with its partitioned shared memory architecture.
+In the experimental comparisons, the same optimized implementation of the serial matrix multiplication was used for all parallel matrix multiplication algorithms.
+The described algorithm is more general, memory efficient, and demonstrated excellent performance and scalability on all four platforms.
+In addition to describing the new algorithm, this paper demonstrates that the efficient implementation of the communication protocols plays a key role in the performance of matrix multiplication.
+The zero-copy and nonblocking characteristics of the communication protocols were found to be of critical importance for the performance of the matrix multiplication algorithm on clusters.
+In contrast to the OpenMP implementation of matrix multiplication on shared memory systems [23, 24], the direct use of shared memory produced excellent performance as compared to MPI (used in ScaLAPACK/PBBLAS pdgemm and SUMMA).
+For example, for a matrix size 2000x2000 on 128 processors of the Cray X1, ScaLAPACK (Cray optimized -lsci) produced 128 GFLOP/s, where as our algorithm performed at 922 GFLOP/s.
+In the best case on the SGI Altix, the new algorithm performs 20 times better than ScaLAPACK pdgemm for a matrix size of 1000x1000 on 128 processors.

 The paper is organized as follows.
-The next section describes the SRUMMA algorithm, its efficiency model, and implementation.
-In Section 3, variations of the algorithm are described to handle efficiently transposed and rectangular matrices, and analysis of techniques for dealing with different matrix shapes is presented.
+The next section describes our algorithm and analyzes its efficiency model.
+In Section 3, practical implementations of the algorithm are presented for clusters and shared memory systems.
 Section 4 describes and analyzes performance results for the new algorithm and ScaLAPACK matrix multiplication as well as results for the communication operations used in the implementation.
+The impact of zero-copy and nonblocking communication on the matrix multiplication performance is demonstrated.
 Finally, summary and conclusions are given in Section 5.

-2. Description of SRUMMA
+2. New Algorithm - SRUMMA

-At the high level, SRUMMA (Shared and Remote-memory based Universal Matrix Multiplication Algorithm), follows the serial block-based matrix multiplication (see Figure 1) by assuming the regular block distribution of the matrices A, B, and C and adopting the "owner computes" rule with respect to blocks of the matrix C. Each process accesses the appropriate blocks of the matrices A and B to multiply them together with the result stored in the locally owned part of matrix C. The specific protocol used to access nonlocal blocks varies depending on whether they are located in the same or other shared memory domain as the current processor.
+At the high level, our algorithm, called SRUMMA (Shared Remote-memory based Universal and Matrix Multiplication Algorithm), follows the serial block-based matrix multiplication (see Figure 1) by assuming the regular block distribution of the matrices A, B, and C and adopting the "owner computes" rule with respect to blocks of the matrix C. Each process accesses the appropriate blocks of the matrices A and B to multiply them together with the result stored in the locally owned part of matrix C. The specific protocol used to access nonlocal blocks varies depending on whether they are located in the same or other shared memory domain as the current processor.
+In principle, the overall sequence of block matrix multiplications can be similar to that in Cannon's algorithm.
+However, unlike Cannon's algorithm, where skewed blocks of matrix A and B are shifted using message-passing to the logically neighboring processors.